 A wall or something stable you can lean against is useful for many handstand exercises.
 It may sound stupid but if you’ve ever not had enough empty wall space in your home to do handstand pushups you’ll realize how important this “equipment” is.

 This is a common staple of bodyweight training equipment and our first step away from the two “duh” examples before.
 In order to do any variation of pullups you need a place to hang from.
+This is fitness equipment for outdoors and indoors.
 You can find them in a power rack, bolt a bar into a door frame, find some monkey bars, or even hang from a tree branch.
 As long as it can support your weight without question you’re good to go.
 Thicker bars can definitely tax the grip and wrist more, also dependent on how you grab them.

 Towels or Rope

 These as well as many other even more grip-intensive tools (like rafters for pinch grip pullups) can be hung over a bar and used as a great and easy way to build hand and grip strength.
 Also if you have a climbing rope you have one the best and most classic tools for pulling and grip power.